magao-x/handbook/handling/telescope_install.rst

    *Lifting harnesses attached with shackle extensions*

--  Position a person at each corner of the cart
+-  Position a person to hold each of the cart handles

    **CAUTION:** Do not allow the cart to bump the legs or the table uncontrolled